-Netdata is an free and open-source (FOSS) monitoring agent that collects thousands of hardware and software metrics from any physical or virtual system (we call them nodes) and organizes them in an easy-to-use and -navigate interface.
+Netdata is a free and open-source (FOSS) monitoring agent that collects thousands of hardware and software metrics from any physical or virtual system (we call them nodes).
+These metrics are organized in an easy-to-use and -navigate interface.

-Together with Netdata Cloud, you can monitor your entire infrastructure in real time and troubleshoot problems that threaten the health of your nodes before they occur.
+Together with Netdata Cloud, you can monitor your entire infrastructure in real time and troubleshoot problems that threaten the health of your nodes.

 Netdata runs permanently on all your physical/virtual servers, containers, cloud deployments, and edge/IoT devices.
 It